Slaby's Conceptual Art

 Lost Faith

-Lost Faith (oil on canvas, 20in x 48in, 1996) is a homage to Tommaso Laureti’s "The Triumph of the Cross Over the Fallen Pagan Idol."
+Lost Faith is a homage to Tommaso Laureti’s "The Triumph of the Cross Over the Fallen Pagan Idol."
 In the original, a cross occupies the pedestal and a broken statue of Mercury is scattered on the floor.
 In this homage, however, it is the cross that lies fallen, but the pedestal remains empty.
 The broken cross symbolizes a faith that has shattered; the empty pedestal is the void left behind.

 The Fruit of the Tree of Knowledge

-This painting (oil on canvas, 22in x 28in, 1996) shows the stereotypical image of Forbidden Fruit - the apple - surrounded by various technical diagrams and equations.
+This painting shows the stereotypical image of Forbidden Fruit - the apple - surrounded by various technical diagrams and equations.
 When man consumed this fruit he acquired his essence - that of an intelligent being.
 This has led to a better understanding of himself, the universe and his place in it.
 The Fruit released him from his prison of ignorance into a world of discovery.
 In this painting, you will find samples of several scientific areas: biology (diagrams of a cell, the human eye and ear), chemistry (lists of elements from the periodic table, structural formulas for aspirin and penicillin, chemical and nuclear reactions), mathematics (Pythagorean theorem and other geometric formulas, Taylor’s theorem), and physics (Maxwell’s equations, Schrodinger’s equation, Einstein’s equation, Plank’s equation).

 Original Painting SOLD